shan-weiqiang/shan-weiqiang.github.io/_posts/2024-10-20-life-of-an-object.md

 Every object is *single-handedly* responsible for it's own resources: both *directly managed resources* or *indirectly managed resources*.
 In our example, member1 is *directly managed* by object A, so when object A is constructed or destructed, it's responsible for allocating memory for member1, calling constructor of member1, calling destructor of member1 and deallocate memories occupied by member1.
 Object A does not know and care anything about object C, object D, or any raw memory.
 Those are recursively being taken care of by the object to which they belong.

-## Object creation and Object destruction
+## Object creation and Object destruction operators

 Creation of an object involves two distinct stages: